coder-ankur/Weather-Application/README.md

 # Weather-Application
 The Weather Application is a web-based weather forecasting tool that allows users to get real-time weather information for various locations.
-The application is built using HTML, Bootstra and JavaScript, and it utilizes rapid weather API to fetch and display weather data.
+The application is built using HTML, Bootstrap and JavaScript, and it utilizes rapid weather API to fetch and display weather data.

  ## Features